 From art to Instagram to music

 Instagram posts using the hashtag #cmoarealday are posted to the CMOA’s social wall on Walls.io.
-The wall is also embedded on cmoa.org/realday and will be on display in the exhibition gallery.
-At the end of the exhibition in January 2017, the #cmoarealday submissions will be used as inspiration for songs written by local Pittsburgh musicians.
+The wall was also embedded on cmoa.org and will be on display in the exhibition gallery.
+At the end of the exhibition, the #cmoarealday submissions will be used as inspiration for songs written by local Pittsburgh musicians.